MRJoe9999/task-manager/README.md

 - Mark tasks status
 - Delete Tasks
 - User Friendly
+## CREATE DATABASE
+1. Run \i db.sql when logged into postgreSQL
+2. create the env. file with passwords and users

 ## How to Run
 1. Clone this repository: git clone git@github.com:MRJoe9999/task-manager.git